Radiology Technologist Schools and Careers in Wisconsin

 Radiographers must hold a license or permit to practice in Wisconsin.
 The Radiography Examining Board (the Board), a division of the Wisconsin Department of Safety and Professional Services (DSPS), oversees the state’s licensing of radiographers.
 Receiving a radiography license requires the following steps:

-- Complete a diploma, certificate, or degree in radiologic technology.
-Candidates for licensure must complete an accredited program with a specific emphasis on radiography.
+1. Complete a diploma, certificate, or degree in a radiologic modality.
+Candidates for licensure must complete an accredited program with a specific emphasis on radiography and, because ARRT certification is required, an associate degree.
+These may be the same program, but don’t have to be.

-- Apply for a license/permit.
+4. Apply for a DSPS license/permit.
 Candidates must submit an application to the Board along with any applicable fees and any other necessary forms.

 You may also be licensed as a Limited X-Ray Machine Operator (LXMO) in Wisconsin.
 This allows you to take x-ray images of select areas of the body under supervision.
 To earn this credential, you must complete an acceptable program of education in limited scope radiography and then submit a preliminary application to the DSPS.
 If approved, the DSPS will send you instructions on registering for the ARRT Limited Scope of Practice in Radiography exam, which you must pass to earn the LXMO.
 After the ARRT confirms that you passed the exam, the DSPS will issue your credential.